Common Questions

 There are no fees to change a plan, and your credit won’t be negatively affected as long as you make your monthly payments on time.

-Log in to your online account to explore different repayment options and to see if you qualify for a reduced payment.
+To explore different repayment options and to see if you qualify for a reduced payment, you can use the Loan Simulator as studentaid.gov.
 You may also contact us for assistance.

 If your account is placed on a new repayment option, you will receive a notice by mail or email regarding the details of your new repayment schedule.